 Step 2: Locate the AI settings

 Once you’re in the Atlassian Administration portal, take a look at the main navigation menu, usually on the left-hand side.
-Atlassian is known for tweaking its interface, so the exact wording might shift over time, but you’re looking for something related to your applications and AI.
+Atlassian is known for its modern, evolving interface, so you’re looking for something related to your applications and AI.

 As of right now, you can typically find it by going to Apps > AI settings > AI-enabled apps.
 You might also see it under a top-level "Settings" menu with a label like "Atlassian Intelligence."